-Electronic proposals will be received via Parity® on behalf of County Commissioners of Washington County (the "County") by the Chief Financial Officer of Washington County, Maryland (the "CFO"), at Room 3100, 100 West Washington Street, Hagerstown, Maryland 21740 until 11:00 a.m.
-Prevailing Eastern Time on Tuesday, May 8, 2018 (the "Bid Date", unless postponed as described in this Notice of Sale) for the purchase of all (but not less than all) of the County's Public Improvement Bonds of 2018 (the "Bonds").
+Electronic bids will be received via Parity® on behalf of County Commissioners of Washington County (the "County") by the Chief Financial Officer of Washington County, Maryland (the "CFO"), at Room 3100, 100 West Washington Street, Hagerstown, Maryland 21740 until 11:00 a.m. prevailing eastern time ("Prevailing Eastern Time") on Tuesday, May 7, 2019, unless postponed as described in this Notice of Sale (in either such case, the "Bid Date") for the purchase of all (but not less than all) of the County's Public Improvement Bonds of 2019 (the "Bonds").
 The Bonds will be dated their date of delivery.
-Interest on the Bonds will be payable on January 1, 2019 and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.
-The Bonds are issued under the provisions of Chapter 60 of the Laws of Maryland of 2013 ("Chapter 60") and Title 6 of the Code of Public Local Laws of Washington County, Maryland (2007), as amended (the "Water and Sewer Act"), as applicable.
-The Bonds are issued in accordance with a Resolution adopted by the Board of County Commissioners of Washington County (the "Board") on April 24, 2018.
+Interest on the Bonds will be payable on January 1, 2020 and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.
+The Bonds are issued under the provisions of Chapter 60 of the Laws of Maryland of 2013, Chapter 99 of the Laws of Maryland of 2018 (to the extent applicable) and Title 6 of the Code of Public Local Laws of Washington County, Maryland (2007), as amended (the "Water and Sewer Act"), as applicable.
+The Bonds are issued in accordance with Resolution No. RS-2019-10 adopted by the Board of County Commissioners of Washington County (the "Board") on April 23, 2019.